ioBroker/ioBroker.js-controller/docs/en/dev/adapterref.md

 Ack = false wants to be overwritten by execution after the response from device.

 E.g. if the user in "vis" has pressed the button and sent command "hm-rpc.0.kitchen.light" = ON.
-The socket adapter wants to send to the hm-rpc.0 instance the new state with "kitchen.light" = {val: 1, ack: false}.
+The Socketio adapter wants to send to the hm-rpc.0 instance the new state with "kitchen.light" = {val: 1, ack: false}.

 Homematic adapter is subscribed to all states of hm-rpc.0 and if the new state wants to be received with ack = false, it sends the new value to the physical switch.

-Physical switch executes the command and sends to hm-rpc adapters the new own state ON.
+Physical switch executes the command and sends to hm-rpc adapter the new own state ON.
 The hm-rpc.0 adapter publishes the new status of state "hm-rpc.0.kitchen.light" = {val: 1, ack: true} (with time stamps).

 This change will not be executed by hm-rpc adapter, because ack is true.
 And this is an acknowledgment from physical device.